Working with Text in PostScript | .NET

 In this article, we consider the ways how a text can be added to a PS document.

 For using system fonts we just fill or outline a text with native .NET’s System.Drawing.Font.
-Numbers in the method’s call are x and y coordinates of the top-left corner of the text.
+Numbers in the method’s call are the x and y coordinates of the top-left corner of the text.

 1document.FillText(str, new System.Drawing.Font("Times New Roman", fontSize, FontStyle.Bold), 50, 100);